top of page

 The Tignon Law: How Black Women Formed Decor Out of Oppression

-Black women's crowns vary in how we choose to wear our hair; but are crowns nonetheless.
+Black women's crowns vary in how we choose to wear our hair, but are crowns nonetheless.
 Our hair has been policed and appropriated for centuries, dating back to Louisiana's Tignon Laws of 1786.

-It became impossible or difficult to distinguish who was actually white or who was Black and just passé blanc.
-A majority of the city's white men strangely fetishized these women, reportedly even going as far as to participate in the plaçage system and highly-debated quadroon balls.
-Plaçage derives from placer, the French word for "to place with" and wealthy European men would enter civil unions with mixed-race Black women.
-While they had entire families of their own, this practice contractually ensured that the Black women and her children would be taken care of through financial support, simultaneously feeding the white men's infatuation with these young women.
+Free people of color possessed privileges that their enslaved peers did not, such as being free from the institution of slavery, receiving an education, and owning property.
+However, the law did not recognize them as being in the same social class as whites.
+Their status was considered a threat to the city's white population–white men strangely fetishized these women, reportedly even going as far as to participate in the plaçage system and highly-debated quadroon balls.
+Plaçage derives from placer, the French word for "to place with."
+Wealthy white men would enter civil unions with free women of color while having entire families of their own.
+This practice contractually ensured that Black women and her children would be taken care of through financial support, simultaneously feeding the white men's infatuation with these young women.
 This infatuation spanned across centuries and infuriated the white women in the city.
-Their husbands' attention on Black women's bodies, hair, and style was believed to have posed a threat to their social status.
+White women of the colony believed their husbands' attention to Black women's bodies, hair, and style posed a threat to their social status.

 In 1786, Louisiana territory was under the Spanish rule of Governor Esteban Rodriguez Miró.
-God forbid if a woman of African descent was accidentally treated with the same decency as a white woman, so Miró enforced a law that forced Black women to outwardly identify themselves as the "slave class," even though a large percentage of them were free.
-That outward identifier was the tignon, a piece of material knotted to make a headscarf.
+God forbid if a woman of African descent was mistakenly treated with the same decency as a white woman, so Miró enforced a law that forced Black women to outwardly identify themselves as the "slave class," even though a large percentage of them were free.
+That outward identifier was the tignon, a material knotted to make a headscarf.
 Black women were to completely cover their hair to refrain from displaying "excessive attention to dress."
+It is noted that Miró hoped the laws would control women "who had become too light skinned or who dressed too elegantly, or who competed too freely with white women for status and thus threatened the social order."
+I guess this was supposed to spare the feelings of the city's white women, but it did not work.
+The law was put in place to label free women of color as less than others, and they did what had been in the nature of Black women for centuries–forming beauty and innovation out of oppression.

 Culture and traditions built out of necessity can never be replicated, and no matter how hard this society tries, the beauty and innovation of Black women can never be diminished.